MarcinBear/road-traffic-simulation/README.md

 <p align="center">website screenshot<p>

 ---

+### Running simulation

+After setting the desired parameters, click the "run quick simulation" button and wait until the text "updating" disappears from the tab title in the browser.
+Due to the complexity of calculations, it is recommended to set a relatively low simulation time and low traffic intensity.

+---

+### Generating new cars

 Each beginning of the road marked with a capital letter generates new cars at the arrival moments¹ of the corresponding inhomogeneous poisson process.
 Intensity functions of processes are listed below.